 Producers must also mark a product, or batches of products, so that they are identifiable and can be traced.

-Checking before you supply goods to consumers
+Check before you supply goods

-To enable you to be aware of the risks a product might present you should:
+For you to be aware of the risks a product might present you should:

 - sample test marketed products

 - investigate and if necessary keep a register of complaints about the safety of the product

 - tell your distributors about any risks you may have found